Mohamed-Ismail-Salah/OOP_Dart_project/README.md

 - **User Class**: Manages user accounts, including registration, login, and profile information.
 - **Product Class**: Represents the products available for purchase.
 Contains product details such as name, description, price, and availability.
 - **Category Class**: Organizes products into categories (Books, Clothes, Electronics).
-- **Cart Class**: Handles the user's shopping cart, allowing users to add and remove items.
 - **Order Class**: Represents an order, including the products selected and their quantities.
-Allows users to view and cancel orders.
+Allows users to view orders.
-- **Profile Class**: Manages user profiles, including personal information and order history.
-- **Main Application Class**: Orchestrates the interactions between users, products, categories, carts, and orders.
-Implements the command-line interface for user interactions.

 ## Object-Oriented Programming (OOP) Principles in the Code